abap2UI5/docs/docs/development/cds.md

 ```

 ### EML
-Entity Manipulation Language simplifies the creation, update, and deletion of RAP business objects.
+The Entity Manipulation Language simplifies the creation, update, and deletion of RAP business objects.
 The example below demonstrates how to create a sales order using EML in an abap2UI5 application:
 ```abap
 METHOD z2ui5_if_app~main.